grafana/plugin-tools/docusaurus/docs/publish-a-plugin/publish-or-update-a-plugin.md

 ---
-aliases:
-  - ../../plugins/publish-a-plugin/
-  - share-a-plugin/
+id: publish-a-plugin
+title: Publish a plugin
+sidebar_position: 3
-description: Learn how to package and share your plugin.
+description: "Learn how to package and share your plugin."
 keywords:
   - grafana
   - plugins
   - plugin
   - publish plugin
   - update plugin
-labels:
-  products:
-    - enterprise
-    - oss
-title: Publish or update a plugin
-type: docs
-weight: 300
 ---

 # Publish or update a plugin